Technical sergeant

-Technical sergeant is the name of three current and two former enlisted ranks in the United States Armed Forces, as well as in the U.S. Civil Air Patrol.
+Technical sergeant is the name of two current and two former enlisted ranks in the United States Armed Forces, as well as in the U.S. Civil Air Patrol.
 Outside the United States, it is used only by the Philippine Army, Philippine Air Force, and the Philippine Marine Corps.

 Philippines

 The rank of technical sergeant is used by the Armed Forces of the Philippines.
 It is a enlisted personnel rank used by Philippine Army, Philippine Air Force and Philippine Marine Corps (under the Philippine Navy).
 The rank stands above the rank of staff sergeant and below master sergeant.